In today’s post, you’ll find 11 easy ways to simplify your life and your home, helping you improve both!

 Monday – clean the bathrooms

 Friday – wash towels and sheets, and change the beds

-If you aim to do one to two deep cleaning tasks a week.
-This allows me to stay on top of household maintenance and deep cleaning, without having to try to get it all done at once.
+If you aim to do one to two deep cleaning tasks a week, you’re able to stay on top of household maintenance and deep cleaning, without having to try to get it all done at once.

-Your landing zone should be somewhere centrally located, that is convenient as you enter and leave your house.
-Find places to put things that often get set down as you come in your house and quickly clutter you space.
-Things like keys, purses, backpacks, shoes, coats, phones, hats and gloves, mail, etc.
+Your landing zone gives a home to the things that often get set down as you come into your house.
+Often quickly causing clutter in your entryway, on your kitchen counters, on your dining table, etc. Things like keys, purses, backpacks, shoes, coats, phones, hats and gloves, mail, wallets, spare change, etc.

-11. Simplify by decluttering regularly
+11. Simplify your life by decluttering regularly